top of page

 "I have always been a maker, but it is only in the past three years that I have truly found my medium for making art: stitching.
 What began as a curiosity about Japanese sashiko and boro traditions has evolved into a practice of hand stitching that is equal parts exploration and meditation.

-From the rays of light and colour that I stitch on my own shaky photographs, to the calm concentric circles I stitch on repurposed fabrics, to the found objects and mixed textiles I layer and stitch on my larger pieces, through stitching I have found my creative voice."
+From the rays of light and colour that I stitch on my own shaky photographs, to the calm concentric circles I stitch on repurposed fabrics, to the found objects and mixed textiles I layer and stitch on my textile bricolage, through stitching I have found my creative voice."

 bottom of page